 John Wesley University Financial Policy and Payments

-- If you’re a student taking on-campus classes, you must pay in full on the day of orientation and registration.
+- If you’re a student taking on-campus classes, you must pay in full by the first day of class.

 - If you’re taking distance education classes, payment must be in the Business Office one week before the first day of class for each session.